Robert Neyland: Early life, playing career, and education

 Born in Greenville, Texas, Neyland attended Burleson Junior College in his home town for a year.
-He then transferred to Texas A&M University for a year before receiving an appointment to the United States Military Academy at West Point, New York from Congressman Sam Rayburn.
-At West Point, Neyland starred as a lineman in football and a pitcher in baseball and was the academy boxing champion.
-The National League baseball New York Giants offered him a $3,500 contract, which he turned down.
+He transferred to Texas A&M University for a year before receiving an appointment to the United States Military Academy at West Point, New York from Congressman Sam Rayburn.
+At West Point, Neyland starred as a lineman in football and a pitcher in baseball, throwing the program's first no-hitter and was the academy boxing champion three consecutive years.
+The National League baseball New York Giants offered him a $3,500 contract (equivalent to $100,000 in 2024), which he turned down.

-Neyland graduated from West Point in 1916.
+Neyland graduated, 28th in a class of 125, from West Point in June 1916.
 He was commissioned as an officer in the United States Army Corps of Engineers and served in France during World War I. After the war, he attended Massachusetts Institute of Technology (MIT) for a graduate degree in engineering before to returning to West Point as aide-de-camp to Superintendent Douglas MacArthur.

 Coaching career

 Wanting to continue coaching, Captain Neyland was appointed Professor of Military Science at the University of Tennessee (UT) in 1925.
 After one season as an assistant to head coach M. B. Banks, Neyland was named head coach and athletic director by school president Nathan W. Dougherty in 1926.
 He coached the team for nine years before the Army called him to active duty for one year in Panama.
 During that first nine-year stint with the Vols, Neyland had five undefeated seasons, all within a six-year period (1927, 1928, 1929, 1931, and 1932).
 The Vols reeled off undefeated streaks of 33 and 28 straight games.
 Upon returning stateside from the Panama Canal Zone, he returned to UT as head coach.

 Neyland's 1938 team went undefeated and was proclaimed national champion by several minor outlets.
 His 1939 squad is notable for being the last college football team to go an entire regular season unscored upon, shutting out every opponent; his team was then shut out by USC in the Rose Bowl.
-From November 5, 1938 to December 9, 1939, the Vols ran off 17 straight shutouts and 71 consecutive shutout quarters—records that have never been seriously threatened.
-Neyland completed another undefeated regular season in 1940.
+From November 5, 1938, to December 9, 1939, the Vols ran off 17 straight shutouts and 71 consecutive shutout quarters—records that have never been seriously threatened.
+Neyland completed another undefeated regular season in 1940 before falling in the Sugar Bowl to Boston College.

 He was recalled to military service again in 1941.
 In fall 1942, Neyland was appointed as head coach of an Eastern All-Army team that took on National Football League clubs to raise money for the Army Emergency Relief fund.
 The Eastern All-Army played three games, defeating the New York Giants and Brooklyn Dodgers, but lost to the defending NFL champion Chicago Bears.
 Along with the Western All-Army team led by Duke University's Wallace Wade, the games raised $241,392.29 for the fund.